-As a side note, I mentioned above about using peppermint oil is well-ventilated areas.
+As a side note, I mentioned using peppermint oil in well-ventilated areas.
 You need to bear that in mind.
-You must use cotton balls in small restricted areas.
+It would help if you used cotton balls in small restricted areas.
 That will ensure the smell is strong enough to repel mice and other rodents.

 You can purchase ready-made peppermint sprays.
-The idea is that you spray the areas where mice activity has been noticed to repel the mice from that area.
+The idea is to spray the areas where mice activity has been noticed to repel the mice from that area.

 Although these are convenient and easier to apply, I still recommend the best course of action is to seal off entry points from mice.

-That is by far the best way to stop mice getting into your home!
+That is the best way to stop mice from getting into your home!

-It is suggested by some folks that filling your yard with peppermint plants will keep mice away from your home.
+Some folks suggest that filling your yard with peppermint plants will keep mice away from your home.

-Whist it will make your yard smell great, and it will act to keep mosquitos at bay, it is not enough to keep mice away from your property.
-It will deter some mice, but I am certain that others will stroll through the plants in their drive for food and comfort.
+While it will make your yard smell great, and it will act to keep mosquitos at bay, it is not enough to keep mice away from your property.
+It will deter some mice, but I am sure others will stroll through the plants in their drive for food and comfort.